-Anyone who lets residential furnished accommodation (such as houses, flats, bedsits, holiday homes, caravans and boats) as a business activity.
-This includes letting agents, estate agents and private landlords.
+Anyone who lets residential furnished accommodation (such as houses, flats, bedsits, holiday homes, caravans and boats) as a business activity, needs to be aware of various consumer safety requirements.
+These legislative requierments are applicable to letting agents, estate agents and private landlords.
 Often letting agents, as well as landlords, are liable, if goods supplied with the tenancy are not of the standard required by law.

 What does the law require?

 In general terms, the law requires that goods are safe when they are supplied.
 This includes any goods supplied as part of a tenancy agreement or in let accommodation.
 Special safety rules apply to certain types of goods, and some of the main ones are detailed below.